-El Tovar Hotel is conducted on the American plan, i. e. room and meals both included.
-Room without bath, \$6 and \$7 a day for each person; room with bath, \$8 and \$9 a day for each person.
+El Tovar Hotel is conducted on the American plan, i. e., room and meals both included.
+Room without bath, \$7 a day for each person; room with bath, \$8 and \$9 for each person.
 There are a few rooms with bath that carry a higher rate.
+A reduction of 50 cents per person per day is made when two persons occupy one room with double bed.
 Meals only: Breakfast and luncheon, \$1.25 each; dinner, \$1.50.

-Bright Angel Cottages-Cozy lodgings in cottages or tents at Bright Angel Cottages, adjacent to El Tovar, also under Fred Harvey management, cost \$1.50 to \$1.75 a day, each person; meals are furnished a la carte at the cafe.
+Bright Angel Cottages-Lodgings in cottages or tents at Bright Angel Cottages, adjacent to El Tovar, also under Fred Harvey management, cost \$1.50 to \$2.00 a day, each person; meals are furnished a la carte at the cafe.
 The accommodations are clean and comfortable.
-There are four cottages, open all the year, and several large house tents for summer only.
+There are four cottages, open all the year, and numerous large house tents for summer only.
 All of the cottages have steam heat and electric light; one cottage also has hall baths.
 About 150 persons can be accommodated here.
-Quick a la carte service.
+Ouick a la carte service.